 Know that job searching almost always takes longer than you think.

-Putting together a great resume can take a professional resume writer a whole week; putting together a well-researched target company list can take days; setting networking appointments can take weeks and that’s under normal circumstances!
+Putting together a great resume can take a professional resume writer a whole week, putting together a well-researched target company list can take days, and setting networking appointments can take weeks (and that’s under normal circumstances!)

 Find Your Focus – Prepare But Don’t Panic

 Please know that professional support is available to you!
-You don’t have to figure it all out on your own and having a career coach can help you gain the clarity you need to move forward and plan for a bright future, and find that dream job that you deserve.
+You don’t have to figure it all out on your own and having a career coach can help you gain the clarity you need to move forward, plan for a bright future, and find that dream job that you deserve.